-Importantly, however, many addiction patterns, like eating disorders, form around our need to survive (i.e., obtain food), and extreme or complete restriction may backfire by altering biological feedback loops, such as metabolism, hormone levels, and ability to handle stress.
-Mindfulness, which is distinct from the denial often associated with drug and alcohol abuse, allows you to engage consciously with these types of "vices."
+Importantly, however, many impulse control disorder patterns, like eating disorders, form around our need to survive (i.e., obtain food), and extreme or complete restriction may backfire by altering biological feedback loops, such as metabolism, hormone levels, and ability to handle stress.
+The key difference here is that mindfulness and acknowledgement, rather than denial, allows you to engage consciously with these types of "vices."

 In recognition that social media is a tool that can be used or misused, I provide specific exercises that may be more useful and helpful for other content creators.